ArctosDB/documentation-wiki/_how_to/How-To-Barcode-Cryovials-in-an-Existing-Freezer-Box.markdown

 ## Barcode Cryovials

 You are now ready to barcode the cryovials.
 At MSB, we have the information for each freezer box in an Excel sheet.
 We use this sheet to record the position of each cryovial in the freezer box, the type of identifier used to match the sample with a specimen, the catalog or other identifier number that matches the sample in the vial with a specimen, the tissue that is in the cryovial, and the barcode that is placed on the cryovial.
-This spreadsheet can be used later to create custom labels for the cryovials and to associate the barcodes with the appropriate specimen parts in bulk.
+This spreadsheet can be used later to create custom labels for the cryovials and to associate the barcodes with the appropriate specimen parts in bulk rather than one-by-one.

-### Prepare the Physical Freezer Box
+### Prepare the physical freezer box
   Pull the box out of the freezer and place it in a cooler with ice packs frozen at the same temperature as the freezer from which your freezer box was removed for barcoding.
 At MSB we stress that the box of tissues must always be on ice and if the tissues have been out too long (more than 30 minutes), we ask students to put the box away and allow it to re-cool for an hour.
 We also use gloves and/or tweezers to reduce handling and warming of the vials.

-### Prepare the Arctos Freezer Box
+### Prepare the Arctos freezer box
   * Go to Manage Data > Object Tracking > Find Container
   * Scan the box Barcode label into the barcode field at left and select search
   * Check the box next to the Barcode label in the tree view